jorgebucaran/hyperapp/docs/implementation-notes.md

 ### `patch`

-Patch `element` and its children recursively using the `oldNode` and new `node`.
+Patch the supplied element and its children recursively using the old and new virtual nodes.

-If `oldNode` is undefined, create a new element using [`createElement`](#createelement) and update the `element`.
+If the old node is undefined, create a new element using [createElement](#createelement) and update the element.

-If `oldNode` exists and has the same tag name as `node`, update the element data and patch its children.
+If the old node exists and has the same tag name as the new node, update the element data and patch its children.
 This process consists of 4 steps:

 - Create a map with the old keyed nodes.
 - Update the element's children.
 - Remove any remaining unkeyed old nodes.
 - Remove any unused keyed old nodes.

-If all the above are false, we know that `oldNode` and `node` are either text nodes or their element types don't match.
+If all the above are false, we know that both nodes are either text nodes or their tag names don't match.

-Make sure the element is not undefined and replace it with a new element we obtain using [createElement](#createelement).
+Make sure the element is not undefined and replace it with a new element.

 If the new node matches the element's value, that means we are comparing two text nodes that have the same value, so we can skip over.